 Get submerged with sharks

 If you’re keen to get your little ones into horse riding, then a pony ride is the ideal way to ease them in gently.
 Located in one of the most scenic spots on Oahu’s North Shore, Gunstock Ranch offers kids’ pony rides for riders aged 2-7 years old.
 An experienced ‘wrangler’ leads the small horse while the child sits in the saddle enjoying the sensations and the beautiful ranch scenery.
 Parents can choose to either walk or ride a horse alongside their child.
-After the ride, your littles one has the chance to feed and pet their four-legged transport.
-Tours can be booked through Viator.com.
+After the ride, there’ll be a chance to feed and pet their four-legged transport.

 Kids touch hands during a pony ride (Photo: Viator.com)